View Search Results

 What's Here

-Services include auditing of all financial records of the County, apportioning of taxes collected by the Treasurer to be disbursed to the schools, cities, and other special assessment entities, county accounts payable, accounts receivable, payroll, budgets, and tax levy, beer and liquor licensing, county road districts, county liens, county assistance loan applications, recorder of the minutes for the Board of County Commissioners, and maintains all voter records.
+Auditor services include auditing of all financial records of the County, apportioning of taxes collected by the Treasurer to be disbursed to the Schools, Cities, and other special assessment entities, county accounts payable, accounts receivable, payroll, budgets, and tax levy, beer and liquor licensing, county liens, county assistance loan applications, recorder of the minutes for the Board of County Commissioners, and maintains all voter records.
 Notary Public services available.
-Some fees may apply, and Administers all elections at the county level or above.
+Some fees may apply.
+Administers all elections at the county level or above.
+Based on eligibility guidelines, Welfare services include medical assistance and burial and funeral assistance.

 What's Here

-Auditor | Lincoln County
+Auditor and Welfare Office | Turner County

 What's Here